puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 In this quest you will be introduced to the power of Puppet using the Puppet Enterprise (PE) Console and the Puppet Forge.
 The objective of this quest is to set up a functional website locally that will serve you the entire Quest Guide, as an alternative to the PDF version.
 Don't worry though, both the website and PDF have the same content and will help guide you on your journey to learn Puppet.

-We are not going to be writing any code in this quest to accomplish the objective.
+We are not going to be writing any code in this quest to accomplish the objectives.
 Instead, we will be using a module from the Forge, as well as another that has been written for you on the Learning VM.
 This will serve as an example of _how_ you can _use_ the code that you will learn to write in the succeeding sections.
 We hope this gives you a high-level overview of what it is like to use Puppet Enterprise to manage systems, while leveraging code developed by the community that is shared on the Forge.
 Some of the technical terms in this quest may not be familiar, but we promise we will explain all of it by the end of the guide!

 Are you intrigued as to how this looks?
 When you're ready to get started, type the following command: